-- A recent version of Linux or Unix (such as MacOS).
-Windows servers are supported, however; you must enable the app.load_stylesheets_from_cdn if you want it to look nice. - PHP 5.6 or newer.
-If you have done PHP development on your machine before, you might already have these popular libraries installed: - JSON must be enabled. - ctype needs to be enabled. - A MySQL-like database, and PDO including the driver for the database you want to use (e.g. PDO_MYSQL. - cURL must be enabled.
+- PHP 7.2 or newer, including: - A MySQL-like database, and PDO including the driver for the database you want to use (e.g. PDO_MYSQL. - cURL must be enabled.
 On some environments you may need to enable this in your php.ini file.
-Look for a line like; extension=php_curl.dll and uncomment it by removing the leading;. - Composer 1.0.0+ - Node and npm (tested with versions 6.2.1+ and 3.9.3+, respectively).
+Look for a line like ; extension=php_curl.dll and uncomment it by removing the leading ;. - Additional PHP extensions are also required, as specified in composer.json. - Composer 1.0.0+ - Node and npm (tested with versions 10.8.0+ and 6.2.0+, respectively).